azumieflare/tp/docs/UserGuide.md

 Format: `unmark TASK_ID`

 * Unmarks a specified task with id `TASK_ID`.
-* task to be unmarked should be marked as done before.
+The task will be labeled as "In Progress".

 Examples:
 * `unmark` followed by a valid integer `TASK_ID` which corresponds to a real task in the database.